-Are you comparing radio button vs checkbox for your forms?
+Are you comparing radio button vs checkbox fields for your forms?

-Radio buttons and checkboxes are both elements for making selections.
-As a common practice, they are both used interchangeably and thus sometimes incorrectly.
+Radio buttons and checkboxes are both elements for making selections in online forms.
+As a common practice, they are used interchangeably and thus sometimes incorrectly.

 Though they both display a list of options for users to select, they are different in appearance and use.
-If you are also confused with multiple choice and checkboxes, it may affect your overall user experience and create a negative impression on the users.
+If you are confused about the difference between multiple choice and checkboxes, it may affect your overall user experience and create a negative impression on your users.

-In this article, we will compare the radio button vs checkbox so your forms always contain fields that make the most sense for a given purpose.
+In this article, we will compare radio buttons vs checkboxes so your forms always use fields that make the most sense for a given purpose.

 In This Article